21 Things To Know Before You Do Mount Everest Base Camp Trek

 We went at the end April – May 2018 and seeing all of the yellow tents at Base Camp was just incredible and we even met Ant Middleton, famous for TV show SAS:Who Dares Wins where he told us all about what base camp was like and how he was making a documentary for Channel 4.
 A few weeks after we met him, he did indeed climb to the very top of Everest.

 There are around 2,000 trekking companies in Nepal to choose from.
-It’s like a minefield but the company I chose was incredible called Visit Himalaya Treks.
-I chose a smaller company rather than a large one for ethical reasons.
-Read more about my experience with them here.
+It’s like a minefield but the Nepalese trekking company I chose is the incredible called Visit Himalaya Treks to trek to Mount Everest Base Camp.

-It’s a popular question but most people consider whether to do the Annapurna or Everest Base Camp trek.
-The Annapurna trek is cheaper at around USD$800 compared to the starting price of USD$1395 for EBC (with a trekking company).
+It’s a popular question but most people consider whether to do the Annapurna Trek or Everest Base Camp Trek.
+The Annapurna Trek is cheaper at around USD$800 compared to the starting price of USD$1395 for Everest Base Camp Trek (with a trekking company).

 For me, I specifically wanted to do the EBC trek because, well, it’s EVEREST!!
 Who wouldn’t want to see the highest mountain in the world?
 I was prepared for there to be a lot of people also doing this trek too.

-5. How far is the Everest Base Camp trek?
+5. How Long Is The Everest Base Camp Trek?

-The key trekking is to walk very slowly.
+The key to trekking to Mount Everest Base Camp is to walk very slowly.
 Because we were travelling at the time, we hadn’t actually trained for the trek.
-We had spent about four months sat on beaches and we were actually pretty exhausted when we started the trek because we had three days to get our stuff together before the trek started in Kathmandu.

 I also suffer from SIBO (Small Intestine Bacterial Overgrowth) which is where my stomach bloats and causes severe pain in my lower back and stomach.
 When it gets bad, I struggle to walk, so I was worried it would flare up during the trek.
 THANKFULLY it didn’t and I couldn’t believe I actually completed it!